 Before beginning your internship, enjoy our highly recommended week long cultural and language orientation in Delhi and visit Agra, home of the Taj Mahal.

-Living in bustling south Delhi, you will be based in a large hospital with 150 beds, learning from some of the world’s best doctors and nurses and gaining an incredible insight into life in the Indian medical system.
+Living in bustling south Delhi, your medical internship will take place in a large, 150 bed, hospital.
+Here you learn from some of the world’s best doctors and nurses and gain an incredible insight into life in the Indian medical system.

-If you are studying medicine, nursing or physiotherapy or are a qualified medic, this programme gives you the perfect opportunity to shadow and observe professionals and boost your medical CV.
+If you are nurse or medic, or currently studying medicine, nursing or physiotherapy, this medical internship in Delhi gives you the perfect opportunity to shadow and observe professionals and boost your medical CV.
 You will be assigned to a specific doctor or nurse within their chosen department.
-We ask that interns choose 3-4 departments to rotate around during their stay.
-Typically working 5 days a week, you will leave with a real understanding of health care in India and of the life as a medical professional.
+We ask that medical interns choose 3-4 departments to rotate around during their stay.
+Typically working Monday – Friday, you will leave with a real understanding of health care in India and of the life as a medical professional.